bminer/node-mysql-queues/README.md

-Note: Once `execute()` is called and all queries have completed, the Queue will be empty again, returning control to either: (a) another Queue that has been queued for execution; or (b) the main MySQL queue (a.k.a. queries executed with `client.query`).
+Note: Once `execute()` is called and all queries have completed, the Queue will be empty again, returning control to either: (a) another Queue that has been queued for execution; or (b) the main node-mysql queue (a.k.a. queries executed with `client.query`).
 Once a Queue is empty and has finished executing, you may continue to use `Queue.query` and `Queue.execute` to queue and execute more queries; however, as noted below, you should *never* reuse a Queue created by